 Function of Rvs:

-While work on membrane scission in mammalian cells has converged on the idea that it is caused by dynamin interaction with BAR domains, in yeast what causes the final shape-transition from tubes to vesicles is not determined.
+While work in mammalian cells has converged on the idea that membrane scission is caused by dynamin interaction with BAR domains, in yeast what causes the final shape-transition from tubes to vesicles is not determined.
 Several membrane scission mechanisms for yeast endocytosis have been proposed in the last years, in the absence of conclusive mechanistic evidence.
 We know that Rvs plays a major role in determining the efficiency of membrane scission, and that in its absence membrane invaginations are shorter than in WT.
 I have therefore focused of models for membrane scission that assign a central role to BAR domain proteins.
 In the following pages, I discuss their propositions, describe experiments that have tested these mechanisms, and the conclusions they propose.

-Rvs as an interaction surface for dynamin
+Rvs as a possible interaction surface for dynamin

-Yeast dynamin is the obvious solution to membrane scission.
+Yeast dynamin is the obvious candidate to mediate membrane scission.
 None of the three dynamin-like yeast proteins has a proline-rich domain that are known to bind BAR domains, but one of them- Vps1 has been suggested to function like the mammalian homologue 21,22.
-Rooij et al., propose that Vps1 localizes to endocytic sites at scission stage, and see that in vps1Δ rvs167Δ cells, rates of coat retraction after invagination increases.
+Rooij et al., propose that Vps1 localizes to endocytic sites at scission stage, and report that in vps1Δ rvs167Δ cells, rate of coat retraction after invagination increases.
 Coat retraction after invagination is an indication of membrane scission failure2.
 Vps1-GFP does not localize to endocytic sites in Gadila et at.,23, but localizes to the golgi body and to vacuoles.
 Kishimoto et al24, do not find a co-localization between Vps1 and Abp1, and find that the vps1Δ rvs167Δ cells do not show increased coat retraction rates.
 Vps1 tagged with GFP as well as superfolded GFP, and imaged by TIRF microscopy fails to co-localize with Abp1 (data from Andrea Picco, not shown).
 The debate concerning the involvement of Vps1 in membrane scission in yeast has been compounded by the possibility that the GFP tag on Vps1 could interfere with its localization to endocytic sites, and/or its interaction with the Rvs complex.

 If Vps1 was required for membrane scission, Sla1 would be expected to undergo delayed or failed scission in its absence, and Rvs dynamics would be affected.